WasmEdge/WasmEdge/docs/book/en/src/dev/js/ssr.md

 provides better resource isolation and management, and has similar non-JIT (safe) performance.

-We will cover both static and stream rendering in this article.
+We will cover both static and streaming rendering in this article.
 Static rendering is easy to understand and implement.
-Stream rendering, on the other hand, provides much better user experience since the user can see partial results while waiting in front of the browser.
+Streaming rendering, on the other hand, provides much better user experience since the user can see partial results while waiting in front of the browser.

 ## Static rendering